Tuesday, October 6, 2020

 Free and Open to the Public - Click Here to Register

 As the tech economy has grown in the United States and around the world, how has the nature of work changed?
 How has it stayed the same?
 And what is its future?

-Mary L. Gray is a Senior Principal Researcher at Microsoft Research and Fellow at the E.J.
-Safra Center for Ethics and Harvard University.
+Mary L. Gray is a Senior Principal Researcher at Microsoft Research and a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard University.
 Her research looks at how technology access, material conditions, and everyday uses of media transform people’s lives.
-Her most recent book is Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass, co-authored by Siddharth Suri.
+Her most recent book is Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass, co-authored with Siddharth Suri.

 Margaret O’Mara is the Howard & Frances Keller Endowed Professor of History at the University of Washington and a contributing opinion writer at The New York Times.
 She writes and teaches about the growth of the high-tech economy, the history of U.S. politics, and the connections between the two.
 Her most recent book is The Code: Silicon Valley and the Remaking of America.